primer/css/pages/css/objects/overlay.md

 ## Overlay as a Select Menu

 Select Menus are more advanced menus with extra functionality.
 Such as allowing multiple selections and filtering the list.
-To give SelectMenus a bit more space on mobile, use the `.Overlay--full` modifier.
-It's also recomended whenever a filter/search is present.
-That way, the Overlay box stays in place and doesn't jump in position.

 ```html
 <div class="p-5" style="min-height: 450px;">